V4Fire/Client/src/super/i-block/modules/mods/README.md

 # super/i-block/modules/mods

-This module provides additional API to work with component modifiers.
+This module provides a set of helper functions to work with component modifiers.